 “The day after [a game] – 8.30 in the morning in the gym.
 He makes his routine, he eats perfectly.
 He lives 24 hours for his profession.
 I can assure you that we signed one incredible player for the next five, six, seven years.
 That is not easy to find.”

-Indeed, after a tough initial teething period, Dias has truly stepped up to the plate, leading an almost unbreakable Man City defence that has swatted some of the Premier League’s best forwards aside like flies in recent months.
-So good has the partnership between Dias and John Stones been, that even the mighty Aymeric Laporte has struggled to get minutes on the pitch.
+Indeed, after a tough initial teething period, Dias has truly stepped up to the plate, leading an almost unbreakable Man City defence that swatted some of the Premier League’s best forwards aside en route to the title.
+So good was the partnership between Dias and John Stones, that even the mighty Aymeric Laporte struggled to get minutes on the pitch.

-Most likely to partner Jose Fonte — who has been excellent for Lille this season — at the heart of the Portuguese defence, Dias will bring supreme class in possession for his nation, while he’ll also be the one to come out and defend on the front foot, allowing the veteran Fonte to sit behind and mop up.
+Partnering Pepe at the heart of the Portuguese defence, Dias brings supreme class in possession for his nation, while he’s also the one to come out and defend on the front foot, allowing the veteran Pepe to sit behind and mop up.
 It’s a partnership of young and old, speed and strength, style and solidity.
-One which will make Portugal very difficult to score against.

 Of course, it’s not all about defending for Portugal, even if that is what has often carried them to victory since 2016.
 Further forward, the Selecao are blessed with some of the most dangerous midfielders and forwards on the planet right now, and they don’t come much better than Bruno Fernandes.

-Sure, he’s only managed two goals and four assists in 27 caps at senior international level so far, but he’s been right in the thick of the attacking action at club level since joining Manchester United in January 2020, just as he was in Portugal for Sporting CP.
-Fernandes is the central piece to Ole Gunnar Solskjaer’s jigsaw, effectively carrying the Red Devils to second at times and although he can be accused of stat-padding with penalties, that is actually a skill that can serve you well at international tournaments.
+Sure, he’s only managed four goals and five assists in 32 caps at senior international level so far, but he’s been right in the thick of the attacking action at club level since joining Manchester United in January 2020, just as he was in Portugal for Sporting CP.
+Fernandes is the central piece to Ole Gunnar Solskjaer’s jigsaw, effectively carrying the Red Devils to second at times.

 We said they “don’t come much better” than Fernandes for a reason: Portugal have Cristiano Ronaldo in their ranks.